 Interview

-Michelle Cox-Hurrell
+Dr Michelle Cox-Hurrell

-That scientific lens still informs her art, especially in projects that blend activism and political commentary.
+That scientific lens still informs her art, especially in projects that blend art and science.
 While at university, Michelle won the Verge Art Award for a video project that fused art and science experiments—an early sign of the hybrid path she would follow.
-She studied traditional painting and drawing at Julian Ashton’s Art School, and later expanded into conceptual art and sculpture at Sydney College of the Arts, where she worked with Mikala Dwyer, who encouraged intuitive making.
-Since completing art school, Michelle has exhibited in Melbourne at Off the Kerb Gallery and Trocadero Art Space, and was selected for the Dear Agnes Project—a funded outdoor installation initiative.
-She is currently represented by Monat Gallery in Madrid, with recent exhibitions at the gallery and participation in international art fairs including ART3F in Monaco and ART MUC in Munich.
+She studied traditional painting and drawing at Julian Ashton’s Art School, and later expanded into conceptual art and sculpture at Sydney College of the Arts (SCA), where she was was taught by practicing artists.
+To broaden her art practice, she also attended a photography course at the Australian Centre for Photography in Sydney and studied subjects in animation and video art while at SCA.
+Her sculpture was selected for the SCA student show at Caloundra Regional Gallery in Queensland.

 What is your background and how did you start your journey in the art world?

 “I’m a visual artist with a lifelong love of light, colour, and curiosity.
 Born in the vibrant swirl of the 1970s, I grew up in Australia surrounded by the playful energy of Muppets, bold fashion, and the optimism of the era.
 My childhood was shaped by inspiring art teachers who nurtured my imagination from primary school through high school, planting the seeds of a creative life.
 As a first-generation Australian, my heritage is steeped in stories.
 My parents emigrated from Ireland and Britain in the 1960s—my mother was a ten-pound Pom from a long line of seamstresses, and my father descended from Irish carriage makers.
 I carry their legacy in my hands: craftsmanship, resilience, and an adventurous spirit.
-I trained in traditional painting and drawing at Julian Ashton’s Art School, and later explored conceptual art and sculpture at Sydney College of the Arts.
-The SCA campus in Rozelle, Sydney, was nestled in a historic 19th-century building that felt like a sanctuary for creative minds.
-My journey has been anything but linear, but every twist has added depth to my practice.
-I see art as a way to connect disciplines, history, cultures, and emotions—a lens through which to explore light, memory, and the quiet magic of everyday life.”

 What inspires you?